 Our interpretation of the difference between withholding and delay in § 706(1) comports with the ordinary meaning of those terms.
-When an action is delayed, one expects that,

-&lt;sup>13 The dissent would set aside Vietnam Veterans based on the briefing in that case and would instead rely on Biodiversity Legal Foundation v.
-Badgley, 309 F.3d 1166 (9th Cir.
-2002).
-Dissent at 70-73.
-But Badgley holds only that where there is a statutory deadline, failure to comply by that deadline constitutes unlawful withholding of agency action.
+When an action is delayed, one expects that, with the passage of time (maybe even an unreasonable amount of time), the action eventually will be completed.
+By contrast, when an action has been withheld, no amount of waiting can be expected to change the situation.
+With holds only that where there is a statutory deadline, failure to comply by that deadline constitutes unlawful withholding of agency action.
 309 F.3d at 1177-78, 1177 n.11.
 It does not say that an agency can have withheld action only if there is a statutory deadline.
 In other words, Badgley holds that violating a statutory deadline is a sufficient condition for concluding that agency inaction constitutes withholding, but nothing in Badgley suggests it is a necessary condition.
 The same is true of the D.C.
 Circuit and Fourth Circuit cases on which the dissent relies.
 Indeed, the Fourth Circuit described "an agency's failure to meet a hard statutory deadline" as only one example of when agency action can be "unlawfully withheld" under 5 U.S.C. § 706(1), indicating that such a deadline is not a necessary condition.
 South Carolina v.
 United States, 907 F.3d 742, 760 (4th Cir.
 2018).